driverag22/earthMoonProblem_Alg/README.md

 ### cpp
 The `cpp` code has the actual backtracking algorithm.
+ - `helperFunctions.cpp` includes functions to construct graphs, test planarity, and some other helpful things.
+ - `biplanarTester.cpp` has the implementation of the backtracking recursive code.
- - `biplanarTester.h` is simply the header file, it contains function prototypes and datastructures.
+ - `helperFunctions.h` and `biplanarTester.h` are simply the header file, they contain function prototypes and datastructures.
- - `biplanarTester.cpp` has the implementation, including functions to construct graphs, and the backtracking recursive code.
  - `main.cpp` is simply where the code is run from.
 Here you choose what graph to test biplanarity for.

 ### python